History of the Jews in Békés (Hungary)

 The history of the Jews in Békés, a county in Hungary, has lasted more than two centuries.
+Jewish settlement in Békés began in the 18th century and the population began to grow rapidly in the mid-19th century.
+After World War I, levels of antisemitism increased until eventually Békés's Jewish population was transferred to ghettos.
+Many former residents were deported to concentration or death camps.
+Very few survivors returned after the war, although a new synagogue was founded in the county's capital city.

 History

 The history of the Jews in Békés County began the first half of the 1700s.
 Jews have lived in Békés County, since the 18th century.
 In 1768, there were only 3 Jews in the village of Vari (Gyulavari).
 From the end of the 18th century, the first Jewish communities were founded in Vari, Dévaványa and Békésszentandrás.